michaelc143/Card-engine/frontend/README.md

 npm test
 ```

+To run the unit tests with coverage enabled, edit the test command to: "vitest --run --coverage.enabled"

 Note: Unit test files should be placed in the same folder as the component JSX and CSS files.

 ## Project Structure